-Professor of Biometrics; Chair, Department of Forest Management; Director, Inland Northwest Growth & Yield Cooperative
+Professor & Chair, Dept of Forest Management; Forestry Program Director; Director, Inland Northwest Growth & Yield Cooperative

 - Office: CHCB 430